dmfbsh/dmfbsh.github.io/churches/visiting.md

 As of the following date:

-31st July 2026
+12th September 2026

 The running total for the number of churches visisted is:

 - 251 churches have been visited
-- 198 of which the inside has also been accessed (79%)
+- 202 of which the inside has also been accessed (80%)

 The map below shows the churches that have been visited: